karlkfi/acm-examples/multi-cluster-resource-management/README.md

 ## ConfigSync

 This example installs ConfigSync on two clusters and configures them to pull config from different `deploy/clusters/${cluster-name}/` directories in the same Git repository.

+## Access Control

+This example includes RoleBindings in each namespace to grant view permission to namespace users.

+The users are configured to be different for each namespace, but the same across clusters.

 ## Before you begin